 - Your child should not leave the lesson feeling vocally fatigued.

 - The instructor should be a good listener who is willing to work with your child to improve her voice through patience and diligence.

 Don’t be afraid to meet with several different voice instructors before making a final decision.
-After all, if you are serious about developing your child’s musical talent, the right voice instructor can make a positive impact, whereas the wrong voice instructor can have the opposite effect, only serving to discourage your child or damage his self-esteem.
+After all, if you are serious about developing your child’s musical talent, the right voice instructor can make a positive impact.

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.

 Rachel has written for HuffPost and Hometalk and has been featured on KXAN, Studio 512, Fox 7 Austin, and CBS Austin.